 Because they don’t have to devote any space to a cockpit, travel trailers boast some of the largest and most well-laid-out living floor plans out there.
 In fact, some fifth wheel trailers with multiple slide outs may offer as much as 500 square feet of living space — that’s definitely bigger than some New York City apartments!
 Just keep in mind that setting up camp won’t be as easy as pulling over and putting the vehicle in park; whether it’s carefully leveling your fifth wheel or folding out your pop-up camper, most travel trailers do require some set-up when it’s time to make or break camp.

-Pros and Cons of RV Ownership
+Pros and Cons of Owning an RV

 We’ll start with the bad news first, mostly because there aren’t very many.
 Plus, you know the drill: always take the medicine before the spoonful of sugar!